 Pure sodium chloride has been around for billions of years, so it's no surprise that it lasts forever.
 Not to mention, salt is often used to protect foods from mold and bacteria so they're preserved longer.
 This occurs as a result of osmosis—when water is drawn out of the food by the salt itself, thus creating too dry of an environment for mold and bacteria to thrive."It is a mineral and stable," says Dr. Trattner.
 "The worst thing that [can happen is] it can get wet."
 You may want to stock up on salt because not only is it never going bad, but you can use it for more than just seasoning your food.
 Here are 60 clever uses for salt that don't involve cooking.

-Not to be confused with canned or fresh beans, dried beans also last forever—if they’re stored in sealed or airtight packaging.
+Not to be confused with canned or fresh beans, dried beans also last forever—if they're stored in sealed or airtight packaging.
 However, older beans may take longer to cook which results in a rather time-consuming process.
-By the way, these little beans might go a long way in helping you lose weight.

 Similar to salt, sugar can also last forever if kept away from moisture and sources of heat.
 And we're not just talking about pure sugar, either.
 According to Eat By Date, granulated white sugar, white sugar cubes, raw sugar, brown sugar, powdered sugar, sugar substitute, Equal, and Sweet n Low all last indefinitely.
 Although their textures might change, sugar never completely expires.
 Don't want to eat that old sugar anyway?
 Try one of these 8 inventive ways you can use sugar besides eating it.